-audiences.
-Care should be taken not to overuse the facility as it can lead to fragmentation of meaning and also can result in models that are not understood by external audiences.
+fragmentation of meaning and also can result in models that are not understood by external audiences.
 Options for Stereotyping Stereotypes can have a number of appearance settings applied that help to distinguish the element type.
-These include changing the default colors of the element and changing the appearance by assigning an image or a new shape to elements with the applied stereotype.
-The image is best defined in a vector format such as a metafile so that when it is resized the image doesn't become pixelated.
-A shape script can be defined which uses a user defined script to draw the element effectively allowing any style of element to be drawn and conditionally adding graphic features based on properties and tagged values.
+These include changing the default colors of the element, or changing the appearance by assigning an image or a new shape to elements with the applied stereotype.
+The image is best defined in a vector format such as a metafile, so that when it is resized the image doesn't become pixilated.
+A Shape Script can be defined that uses a user defined script to draw the element, effectively allowing any style of element to be drawn and conditionally adding graphic features based on properties and Tagged Values.

-Learn more about Stereotyping Stereotypes Stereotype Settings
+Learn more about Stereotyping

+- Stereotypes

+- Stereotype Settings

 Strategy Map

 Getting to know the Strategy Map

 Introducing the Strategy Map

 A Strategy Map is a diagram that is used to describe the primary strategic goals that are important to an organization or business team.
 The diagram shows four important perspectives that are the significant questions that provide the definition of a strategy.
 The most commonly defined perspectives are: 'Financial', 'Customer', 'Internal Business Processes', 'Learning and Growth'.
 The diagram is used as a communication device to ensure there is a common understanding of the strategy, to focus organization effort and to assist with the assessment of progress.